jchrispang/evolution-brain-tuning/README.md

 6. generate_paper_figures.m: code to generate the main figures of the paper
 7. generate_paper_suppfigures.m: code to generate the supplementary figures of the paper

+## Installation

+Download the repository and add to your Matlab path

 ## Dependencies

 Some important aspects you need to do before running generate_paper_figures.m